Pfern/ADER17/material/ADER17_practical.md

 [Check if you can visualize with Galaxy - either directly, or see IGV link??]

-NOTE: Most genomes (particularly mamallian genomes) contain areas of low complexity, composed mostly of repetitive sequences.
-In the case of short reads, sometimes these align to multiple regions in the genome equally well, making it impossible to know where the fragment came from.
-Longer reads are needed to overcome these difficulties, or in the absence of these, paired-end data can also be used.
-Some aligners (such as bwa) can use information on paired reads to help disambiguate some alignments.
-Information on paired reads is also added to the SAM file when proper aligners are used.

-The data processing is similar to genomic resequencing.
-For eukaryotes, mRNA is usually spliced, and thus we need to use splice-aware aligners (eg. Tophat 24 ) to map short reads to a reference genome.
 TASK: Look at a RNA-Seq sample in IGV:
 - In IGV, load the Drosophila genome as reference; load gtf file annotation and alignment files (*.bam)
 - Look at position: 3L:15033260-15038204 (may need to change scale)